-A request must be made to carry-over unspent appropriated funds for one year.
+A request must be made to carry-over unspent appropriated funds from more than one prior year into the current year.

 10. Net Assets with Donor Restrictions

 Net asset balances with donor restrictions of the Foundation consist of the following at: